AeroWidescreen/NFSPSHDReflections/README.md

 4. Move dinput8.dll to the game's install folder.

 ## Features
-- ResolutionX : Controls the horizontal resolution of reflections.
-- ResolutionY : Controls the vertical resolution of reflections.
-- Scale : Scales the resolution of reflections.
-- HDReflections : Reflection resolution will be increased based on the values set.
+- HDReflections : Resolution will be increased based on desktop resolution.
+- OldGPUCompatibility: Vehicle reflections will be rounded to the nearest power of two.
+- Scale : Controls the resolution multiplier of reflections.
 - ImproveReflectionLOD : Increases the level of detail used in reflections.
 - ImproveReflectionSkybox : Increases the quality of the skybox.
+- ExtendRenderDistance : Increases the render distance of vehicle reflections.
 - RealFrontEndReflections : Enables real-time vehicle reflections in the front end.
 - VehicleReflectionBrightness : Controls the intensity of vehicle reflections.